shreeyahi/ai-mood-board-generator/README.md

 ---

 ## 🚀 How to Use
-1. Open the `moodboard_generator.ipynb` file in Google Colab or Jupyter Notebook
+1. Open the `moodboard_generator.ipynb` file in **Google Colab**
-2. Run the cells
+2. Run all the cells
 3. Type your own prompt when asked
 4. Watch your mood board appear ✨

 ---

-## 📂 Folder Structure
+## 💡 About
+Created by Junior (2025) as part of AI creative exploration projects for university prep.
+This project shows initiative, design thinking, and an understanding of how AI can empower creativity.